davide-ceretti/DEPRECATED-googleappengine-djangae-skeleton/README.md

 googleappengine-djangae-skeleton
 ================================

-WARNING: This is still in development
+**NOTE: potato has released djangae-scaffold (https://github.com/potatolondon/djangae-scaffold), I recommend to use that instead**

 A skeleton for building Django applications on Google App Engine using Djangae (https://github.com/lukebpotato/djangae)

 It's currently deployed at http://djangae-skeleton.appspot.com/

+The project is still in development, check out TODO.md

 Install
 -------